pbek/QOwnNotes/webpage/src/scripting/hooks.md

  * @param pageUrl the url of the webpage where the request was made
  * @param pageTitle the page title of the webpage where the request was made
  * @param rawData the data that was transmitted, html for requestType "page" or plain text for requestType "selection"
- * @param screenshotDataUrl the data url of the screenshot if the webpage where the request was made
+ * @param screenshotDataUrl the data url of the screenshot of the webpage where the request was made
  * @return true if data was handled by a hook
  */
 function callHandleWebsocketRawDataHook(requestType, pageUrl, pageTitle, rawData, screenshotDataUrl);